textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Reopen chats (bulk)

-Reopen chats by chat ids or reopen all chats
+Reopen chats by chat IDs or reopen all chats

 ### Example
 ```java